ParadigmFoundation/network-explorer/README.md

     e. **First block** (`validators[N].first_block`): the height of the first OrderStream block that a given validator voted on.
 Used as, or to calculate a validators "age" in the network.

     f. **Last voted** (`validators[N].last_voted`): the height of OrderStream network at which a given validator voted (or proposed) a block.

+    g. **Vote power** (`validators[N].power`): the vote power the validator has on the Tendermint chain.
+Also affects how often a given validator is selected as block proposer.

 ## Usage